letsencrypt/cp-cps/CP-CPS.md

 ## 7.1 Certificate profile

-All ISRG Certificates adhere to one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.
+All ISRG Certificates are issued in accordance with one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.

 ### Root CA Certificate Profile